ObipixelGIT/metaPDF/README.md

         print('\nAnalysis complete.\nResults written to metaPDF-metadata.txt')
 ```

+## Disclaimer
+"The scripts in this repository are intended for authorized security testing and/or educational purposes only.
+Unauthorized access to computer systems or networks is illegal.
+These scripts are provided "AS IS," without warranty of any kind.
+The authors of these scripts shall not be held liable for any damages arising from the use of this code.
+Use of these scripts for any malicious or illegal activities is strictly prohibited.
+The authors of these scripts assume no liability for any misuse of these scripts by third parties.
+By using these scripts, you agree to these terms and conditions."

 ## License Information

 This library is released under the [Creative Commons ShareAlike 4.0 International license](https://creativecommons.org/licenses/by-sa/4.0/).
 You are welcome to use this library for commercial purposes.
 For attribution, we ask that when you begin to use our code, you email us with a link to the product being created and/or sold.
 We want bragging rights that we helped (in a very small part) to create your 9th world wonder.
 We would like the opportunity to feature your work on our homepage.